polarmobile/polar.paywall.test/README.md

 #### model ####

  * invalid account
+  * Cannot be tested.
+   * Invalid accounts cannot authenticate, so the test will never have a valid session id.
   * Expected Result: AccountProblem 403

+ * invalid product
+  * Expected Result: InvalidProduct 404

  * expired session
   * Cannot be tested.
+   * Timeout values may be very long, so waiting isn't an option.
   * Expected Result: SessionExpired 401